 The Foundation maintains its cash and cash equivalents in bank accounts which, at times, exceed federally insured limits.
 The Foundation has not experienced any such losses in such accounts and believes it is not exposed to significant credit risk on cash.

+At July 31, 2024, contributions receivable from one donor equaled approximately 78% of the total contributions receivable.
 At July 31, 2023, contributions receivable from one donor equaled approximately 93% of the total contributions receivable.
-At July 31, 2022, contributions receivable from one donors equaled approximately 94% of the total contributions receivable.
-For the year ended July 31, 2022 one donor provided support to the Foundation which equaled approximately 10% of the total contributions.
-No such concentration existed for the year ended July 31, 2023.